ibra-sheriff/ea-mosaic-maker/README.md

 ## Installation and Running

 ### Installation
-To install the project ensure your Internet connection is working and simply execute the install Bash script as follows: **sh install.sh**
+To install the project ensure your Internet connection is working and simply execute the install Bash script as follows: **sh scripts/install.sh**

 The script uses the *requirements.txt* file that can be found in the documentation directory.
 The command can be executed using a *Linux* or *Mac* terminal, or the *Windows Subsystem* Bash terminal.